 - The student will need to fill out a HIPAA release form with our staff at SHS

 A routine illness would be a minor illness or injury, such as colds, and flu-like or self-limited gastrointestinal illnesses.
 For routine illness-related absences, students should correspond directly with the faculty as soon as possible regarding their situation, ideally before they miss a class, exam, or other evaluative activity.

 Significant, Prolonged Illness

 A significant, prolonged illness is a serious illness or injury lasting at least 2 weeks.
 Medical documentation is required, either from Student Health Services clinicians or outside clinicians.
 Due to patient confidentiality, Student Health Services cannot release any information without the student’s consent.
-Please also consider working with Disability Services to aid in managing your classes.
+Please also consider working with Student Disability Resources to aid in managing your classes.

 Please refer to Penn State Harrisburg Police Services page